alfonsoegio/YaNFVO/README.md

-# SmartNFVO
+# YaNFVO

-SmartNFVO is the NFV smart orchestrator
+YaNFVO is the Yet Another NFV Orchestrator

 ## Dependencies